craftcms/commerce/docs/general-config.md

 > {tip} The interval check for purging of inactive carts is only run when visiting the Order Index screen in the control panel.

-## `requireEmailForAnonymousPayments`

-Determines whether payment requests made to the `commerce/payments/pay` controller action require the email address of the order to be submitted with an `email` POST param that matches the order the user is trying to make payment on.

-Can be set to `true` or `false` (default is `false`).

 ## `requireBillingAddressAtCheckout`

 Determines whether the billing address needs to exist on the cart in order to submit successfully to the `commerce/payment/pay` action.